Janison: Border-patrol heat visible on video

 “I don’t have to answer that.”

-On her Twitter account, Cynthia Nixon, who is challenging Andrew M. Cuomo to be the Democratic candidate for New York’s governor, posted the video, identified as being recorded in the Syracuse bus station.
+On her Twitter account, Cynthia Nixon, who is challenging Andrew M. Cuomo to be the Democratic candidate for governor, posted the video, filmed at a Syracuse bus station.

 Nixon says the agent is “intimidating people as they get on their buses and trains.”
-That’s her interpretation.

-But as President Donald Trump keeps bellowing about the threat of illegal immigration, these kinds of videos go quickly viral in reaction.
-Anti-Trumpers post them, giving the authorities little or no benefit of the doubt as to what they mean.
+That’s her interpretation, shared by some of those who follow her on Twitter.

+This kind of federal questioning has gone on, more or less, for years in places within 100 miles of the Canadian border.

+But because President Donald Trump rails so much against illegal immigration, warning of the danger of invasion, this kind of video now spreads quickly.
+Anti-Trumpers post them to suggest government intrusion.

-Never mind that President Barack Obama’s administration deported people by the millions.
-We are now dealing with something more visceral and more political, aided by the magic of video, as we did in the matter of police shootings.
+President Barack Obama’s administration carried out millions of deportations.
+But the issue now becomes more visceral on both sides, aided by viral video, as in the matter of police shootings.

-We’re alerted on the Web to arrests on Greyhound buses, searches on Amtrak trains, protests on streets.
+The Web alerts us to arrests on Greyhound buses, searches on Amtrak trains, protests on streets.

-On Long Island, a stepping-up of prosecutions against MS-13 killers can give a good name to the act of enforcement and deportation.
+On Long Island, deportations will be popular when carried out against MS-13 killers.

-Not so, though, if the wrong person is arrested — or residences or farms searched without warrants, as alleged recently in an upstate Rome case.
+Not so when the wrong person is arrested — or residences or farms searched without warrants, as was alleged recently in a Rome, N.Y., case.

-Cuomo has threatened to sue, so the matter may be decided in court — which will do nothing to resolve the rapid-boil politics underlying it.
+Cuomo threatened to sue.
+Collins said he was kept from recording it.
+The dispute may be decided in court — which does nothing to resolve the liberty-versus-security tension underlying it.

 Comments